99 Ranch Market: History

-In 1993, the parent of the 99 Ranch Asian supermarket chain, Tawa Supermarkets, created a Chinese-Canadian supermarket chain called T & T Supermarket (大統華) as a joint venture with Uni-President Enterprises Corporation of Taiwan and a group of Canadian investors headed by President and CEO Cindy Lee.
+In 1993, the parent of the 99 Ranch Asian supermarket chain, Tawa Supermarkets, created a Chinese-Canadian supermarket chain called T&T Supermarket (大統華) as a joint venture with Uni-President Enterprises Corporation of Taiwan and a group of Canadian investors headed by President and CEO Cindy Lee.
 T&T initially started stores in the Vancouver area, and then expanded throughout Canada and into Edmonton, Calgary and Toronto.
 Tawa and partners sold the T&T Supermarket chain to Loblaw Companies in 2009 for $225 million.

 In 1995, the first 99 Ranch Market location in the state of Nevada was opened by a franchise that was owned by Chen's nephew Jason Chen as the anchor for the new Chinatown Plaza development in Las Vegas.
 A second Las Vegas area location was opened two decades later in October 2015.

 In Phoenix, a franchise store was established by E&E Supermarkets in 1997 at the Chinese Cultural Center.
-Unfortunately, this venture did not last long.
-E&E Supermarkets filed for bankruptcy in 1999 and the store was eventually closed.
+However, E&E Supermarkets filed for bankruptcy in 1999 and the store was eventually closed.
 99 Ranch Market reentered the Phoenix market in May 2021 by opening a store in Chandler, Arizona.

 Another franchise store in Honolulu was established by Sunrise USA, Inc. in 1998 at the Moanalua Ethnic Village.
 This store was closed in 2007.

 In 1997, PT Supra Boga Lestari established a franchise in Jakarta, Indonesia.
 After the May 1998 riots, PT Supra Boga Lestari decided it was best to break its ties with Tawa and become independent while using the similarly sounding "Ranch Market" and "Ranch 99 Market" names in Indonesia.

 Expanding into Texas, two company owned stores were opened near Houston in 2008 and 2009 while a third store was opened in the Dallas–Fort Worth metroplex at Plano in 2010.
 A fourth Texas location opened up in Carrollton in March 2016 followed by a fifth location in Katy in August 2016.
 A sixth location in Austin, TX opened on March 3, 2018.